 Throughout her experiences, Samantha has developed special interests in articulation and phonological disorders, pragmatic language disorders, childhood apraxia of speech (CAS), auditory processing disorders and early literacy instruction.
 Samantha continually pursues opportunities to expand her knowledge of other new and developing therapeutic techniques.

 Samantha is a member of the American Speech Language Hearing Association (ASHA) and holds a Certificate of Clinical Competence.
 She also holds a certification as a Teacher of Students with Speech-Language Disabilities (TSSLD) as well as certification as an Autism Specialist.
-Samantha is also trained in the PROMPT method for CAS.
+Samantha is trained in the Orton-Gilingham Approach to Reading Instruction and PROMPT method for CAS.
 She received a Bachelor’s degree in Communication Studies and Journalism from the University of Iowa and a Master’s degree in Speech and Language Pathology from New York University.

 Victoria received her Bachelor’s degree from the University of Illinois, her Master’s degree in Curriculum and Instruction from National Louis University and her Master’s degree in Speech, Language, and Learning from Northwestern University.